Professor Jeremy Dibble, PhD (So'ton), MA (Cantab) FRSCM FGCM

 Jeremy Dibble studied music at Trinity College, Cambridge (with Philip Radcliffe, Richard Marlow, Peter le Huray and Robin Holloway) and at Southampton University (with Peter Evans).
 Before he was appointed as a lecturer at Durham in 1993, he was a lecturer in music at University College, Cork.
-He teaches courses in harmony and counterpoint, musicianship, nineteenth- and twentieth-century music, and includes special topics in nineteenth- and early twentieth-century English song, Brahms, and at MA level, Victorian hymnody.
-He is a member of the Centre for Nineteenth-Century Music at Durham, Artistic Advisor of the University’s professional concert series, MUSICON, Director of Postgraduate Studies and CD Editor for the journal Nineteenth-Century Music Review (CUP).
+He teaches courses in harmony and counterpoint, musicianship, nineteenth- and twentieth-century music, and includes special topics in nineteenth- and early twentieth-century English song, Brahms, Britten's Chamber Operas and (at MA level) English church music.
 In 2010 the Royal School of Church Music awarded him a Fellowship (FRSCM) for services to church music and, in 2013, he was awarded a Fellowship (FGCM) by the Guild of Church Musicians.

-Professor Dibble has for many years worked closely with commercial recording labels such as Hyperion, Chandos, Dutton, Herald, EMi etc and has done much to promulgate the results of his research with leading performers and orchestras.
+Professor Dibble has for many years worked closely with commercial recording labels such as Hyperion, Chandos, Dutton, Regent, Herald, EMI, SOMM etc and has done much to promulgate the results of his research with leading performers and orchestras.
 His recent work has involved an edition of Stanford's Piano Quartet No. 2 Op.
 133 with the Gould Trio for Naxos, editions of Harty's Piano Quintet Op.
 12 and two string quartets Opp.
 1 and 5 for Hyperion, and editions of Parry's Magnificat, Coronation Te Deum and 'England' for Chandos and the BBC National Orchestra and Chorus of Wales.
 He also worked closely with the Ireland Trust in a recording of Ireland's church with Naxos.
 He has also made orchestrations of extracts of Parry's unpublished opera Guenever and Ivor Gurney's song cycle Lights Out for the BBC Concert Orchestra with the Dutton label.
 In March 2012 his orchestration of Stanford's Violin Concerto No. 2 in G minor was premiered by the Durham University Orchestral Society in Durham Cathedral and is now commercially available.
 In May 2014 his edition of Stanford's unperformed Song of the Soul was premiered by the RTE Symphony Orchestra and Chorus in Dublin's National Concert Hall.
 This, and an edition of Stanford's The Resurrection, will form part of a recording with the London Bach Choir under David Hill.
 In 2018 he has been heavily involved in the centenary commemoration of the death of Sir Hubert Parry.
 This has included two concerts of Parry's music in Durham Cathedral in February and March 2018, the first in the presence of HRH the Prince of Wales. he has also given talks at the Barbican Centre, for the Parry Festival in Gloucester (May 2018), the Cheltenham Festival (July 2018) and the Guild of Church Musicians (July 2018).
 His edition of the original version of Parry's verse anthem 'Hear my words, ye people' was performed at the Proms on 27 July 2018, and he was a speaker at the Charles Wood Summer School (August 2018) and the Oxford Lieder Festival (October 2018).

-Current and recent supervision of research projects has included: the music of Samuel Coleridge-Taylor, Frederic Cowen, Hamish MacCunn, William Gillies Whittaker, Archibald Potter, Elgar and Wagner, Eric Coates, Chopin in England and Scotland, Poulenc's a cappella sacred works, the music of Josip Slavenski, the history of the Royal College of Music 1883-1918, Tractarian hymnody, the Symphonies of John Kinsella, the five symphonies of William Alwyn, the music of E. J. Moeran, Thomas Tertius Noble and the choir of St Thomas, New York, the concerted works of Herbert Howells, the role of the organ in nineteenth-century church music, the influence of Brahms in British music and the choral works of Gerald Finzi.
+Supervision of research projects has included: the music of Samuel Coleridge-Taylor, Frederic Cowen, Hamish MacCunn, William Gillies Whittaker, Archibald Potter, Elgar and Wagner, Eric Coates, Chopin in England and Scotland, Poulenc's a cappella sacred works, the music of Josip Slavenski, the history of the Royal College of Music 1883-1918, Tractarian hymnody, the Symphonies of John Kinsella, the five symphonies of William Alwyn, the music of E. J. Moeran, Thomas Tertius Noble and the choir of St Thomas, New York, the concerted works of Herbert Howells, the role of the organ in nineteenth-century church music, the influence of Brahms in British music and the choral works of Gerald Finzi.
 More recent research projects at PhD level include the life and hymns of J. B. Dykes, Neo-Classicism in British Music,1920-1940, Alan Bush and the Folksong Movement, Thomas Cotterill and Hymnody in the first half of the nineteenth century.

 In 2011 he received an Award for Excellence in Doctoral Supervision from Durham University.